adriansteffan/DiscordJockey/README.md

 ### Prerequisites

-You need to have a version of python3 installed on your machine.
+You need to have a version of python 3.5+ installed on your machine.
 If you are windows, make sure that the executable is added to PATH.
 [How to do it on Windows 10](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho)

 You also need the newest versions of aiohttp, youtube-dl and bs4, as well as the rewrite version of Discord.py.
 To install those, simply us ethe following pip command